Bishkek - a trumpet ride in the mountains of Kyrgyzstan is written by Line Hansen

 The next few days are with visits to eagle hunters, horseback riding, accommodation in a yurt (nomad tent), and various detour trips up into the huge snow-capped mountains, which, everywhere you look, form the background.

-Here you will find good deals on accommodation Fantastic freedom in Bishkek and the rest of Kyrgyzstan
+Fantastic freedom in Bishkek and the rest of Kyrgyzstan

 We are completely lost to the beautiful nature.
 The warm colors of autumn have already made their entrance, and the green summer colors have in many places been replaced by brownish, reddish and yellowish shades.
 At night the temperature is below freezing and the investment in hats and gloves in Bishkek proves to be a wise move.